9 Battle-Tested Tactics to Create Unique Content

 Yahini helps you do just that.

-It uses AI trained by seasoned content strategists to generate briefs that are tailored to your specific business and audience.
-It helps you choose the best keywords for your product based on a variety of criteria, including a priority score and relevance.
-You can sort these keywords and topics by funnel stage - TOFU, MOFU, or BOFU - ensuring your content strategy hits every part of the customer journey.
+It uses AI trained by seasoned content creators to generate briefs that are tailored to your specific business and target audience.
+It helps you choose the best keywords for your product based on a variety of criteria, including a priority score and relevance, and even identifying valuable long-tail keywords.
+You can sort these keywords and topics by funnel stage - TOFU, MOFU, or BOFU - ensuring your content marketing strategy hits every part of the customer journey.

 Yahini doesn't just cobble together information from top-ranking pages.
 Instead, it uses strategist-built templates and frameworks to create briefs that actually make sense for your business goals.
 If you're targeting a BOFU keyword, for instance, your brief will be structured differently than one for a TOFU topic.